 CHARCOAL is integral in the manufacturing of an unscented blank (non-perfumed stick) which is then dipped into a mixture of perfumes and/or oils.
 These blanks usually contain "spent" sandalwood powder, a binding sticky resin that hold the sticks coating together, wood charcoal and sometimes other substances.
 Most charcoal incenses are black or near black in color, and are distinctive because they are rich in aromatic perfumes.
 Indian charcoal sticks contrast from the "punks" in that they are dipped in superior perfumes, and burn smoothly without producing irritating smokey by-products.

 DURBARS (and Champas) are wet-process incenses which frequently contain ingredients entirely unfamiliar in the West.
 They are usually very slow burning and quite sweet and spicy in bouquet.
-They can amalgamate solid and liquid perfumes in a gummy base which never quite dries, making the sticks themselves soft to the touch.
+They can amalgamate solid and liquid perfumes in a gummy base which usually never quite dries, making the sticks themselves soft to the touch.
+Some durbars need to be dry to burn, but not usually.
 All are rich and highly fragranced.

 COMBINATION incenses are those which we have found to have the qualities of both the Masala and the Charcoal.
 It is possible to make a masala incense and then dip it into liquid perfumes, producing a very colorful and rich bouquet.
 Or, semi-liquid substances such as resinoids can be added to the masala along with essential oils or liquid aromatics.
 These incenses usually have a great deal of depth, and once burned, leave a lingering after fragrance.

 WOODBASE incenses, including sandalwoods and some ambers, contain little more than powdered or shaved wood plus a resinous or solid perfume.
 They are really masalas, but since the woodiness is so distinct in most cases, we have put them into a separate category.